 Research has found that drinking SH or chlorinated water may be linked to higher incidences of breast, rectal and bladder cancers.
 It’s thought that SH can react with the organic compounds found in water to create trihalomethanes, which have been found to encourage cancer-forming free radical growth.

 Showering in water treated by chlorine or sodium hypochlorite may aggravate your skin and scalp, especially if you have pre-existing skin conditions like eczema.
 You may experience dryness, itchiness, and hair breakage from frequent exposure to SH water.

-Again, showering in SH water may affect a pre-existing lung condition like asthma, as when you breathe in steam containing sodium hypochlorite and its byproducts, they may settle in your airways.
+Again, showering in SH water may affect a pre-existing lung condition like asthma, as when you breathe in steam containing SH and its byproducts, they may settle in your airways.

-Inhaling higher levels of sodium hypochlorite puts you at risk of coughing, a sore throat, and even a burning sensation.
+Inhaling higher levels of SH puts you at risk of coughing, a sore throat, and even a burning sensation.
 If you swallow large quantities of SH, you may experience digestive issues such as diarrhea, vomiting and stomach ache.

 What Are the Advantages of Sodium Hypochlorite?

 Some of the notable advantages of SH are that it: